Summer's Most Popular Music Festivals main image

 Indio, California

 Coachella is the hipster/boho mecca and the father of destination regional music festivals.
 Held annually since 2001, the festival continually breaks attendance and grossing records from year to year.
-The most recent event was visited by over 550,000 people and grossed over $78 million.
-Coachella is also popular for celebrity attendees; Katy Perry and Justin Bieber both recently attended not as headliners, but as music lovers.
+The most recent event was visited by over 550,000 people, and in 2019, it grossed over $114 million.
+Coachella is also popular among celebrity attendees; Zendaya, Kendall Jenner, and Hailey Bieber recently attended not as headliners but as music lovers.

 Ultra